trstlabs/intento/docs/docs/intents/actions.md

 ---
 sidebar_position: 1
+title: Any action, anywhere
-title: Interchain actions
+pagination_label: Interchain actions
-pagination_label: automation of assets on any IBC-enabled chain
 ---

+# Introduction

+Intents contain actions and predefined conditions, which determine how actions are processed.
+In crypto, we want to process actions with no counterparty risk and in a permissionless and decentralized manner.
+This has so far only been possible by directly sending transactions to the destination chain.
+With Intento, you will be able specify your intent to perform any action, anywhere at any moment given any conditions.

-Intento can perform actions on IBC-compatible chains that utilize the Interchain Accounts standard.
-They are submitted by providing an interval, duration, end time, and optional start time in a `MsgSubmitAction` as well as IBC-specific settings such as the `connection_id`.
+Intent-based actions are submitted by providing an interval, duration, end time, and optional start time in a `MsgSubmitAction`, IBC-specific settings such as the `ConnectionID` or a `HostedAccount`, and conditions such as comparisions and feedback loops.

-This is great for both automating actions, such as sending tokens or auto-compounding as well as for orchestrating workflows across chains.
-Developers can use this to automate their protocols and build solutions for end-users to automate their assets.
+An action in technical terms is an object containing messages that are triggered at a specified time, or recurringly with intervals, with given conditions.

+Action entries are scheduled at the beginning of a new block.

 Interchain Accounts are a key component of Intento.
-They allow for the creation and management of accounts across different IBC-connected chains.
+They allow for the secure management of assets across different IBC-connected chains.
 This means that Intento's Intents can execute actions on other chains based on custom logic, making them extremely versatile and useful for a wide range of applications.

-An action is an object containing messages that are triggered at a specified time, or recurringly with intervals, given conditions.
-Action entries are scheduled at the beginning of a new block.

 Interchain Accounts can execute Cosmos SDK blockchain messages such as:

 - `MsgSend` for token transfers
 - `MsgSwapExactAmountIn` for token swapping on Osmosis